benbalter/benbalter.github.com/_posts/2016-10-31-eight-things-i-wish-i-knew-my-first-week-at-github.md

 It can be a single character, a word, or a sentence, code or prose, whatever, it doesn't matter.
 The important thing is that you're going through the motions and learning the workflow.
 If it's day 15 and you haven't gotten anything out the door, don't sweat it, but at least set the goal on day one, and push yourself slightly outside your comfort zone.
 If you work openly and ask for help when you don't know the answer, you won't take down the site, I promise.

 *Pro-tip:* If you're looking for something to ship, as you're onboarding, read the internal and user-facing docs with a critical eye.
 Is something out of date?
 Did the author skip a step?
 Could something be clarified?
-Whether it's an article on our "internal knowledge base"[^1], your team's README, or `help.github.com`, even so much as correcting a typo provides your fellow GitHubbers value and is a great way to learn how we work.
+Whether it's an article on our "internal knowledge base"[^1], your team's readme, or `help.github.com`, even so much as correcting a typo provides your fellow GitHubbers value and is a great way to learn how we work.

 ## 2. Spend your first month learning how to learn and how we communicate